Welcome to my internet pages!

 Sociolinguistics is important since languages, however fascinating their structures themselves may be, do not exist on their own but need speakers and are embedded in societies.
 Language contact and areal linguistics, important working areas, are involved here as well.
 On anything we do in linguistics we ought to ask ourselves: does it get matters ahead, and how does it contribute to progress inside and outside linguistics.

 Freedom of speech is something fundamental in a democracy, and I stand up for it.
-There are other linguists who act so as well, e.g. Noam Chomsky, and this is not really a surprise.
+There are other linguists which do so as well, e.g. Noam Chomsky, and this is not really a surprise.
 For freedom of speech is not only a political, but also a linguistic matter.
 The capacity of speech is innate, and every human has a desire to speak - already the child has.
 This only makes sense, however, if you are not prescribed what to say.
 It goes without saying that I condemn the situation in countries such as Iran or North Korea.
-Increasing attention must be drawn, however, to limitations of freedom of speech in Western countries such as Germany or Sweden.
+Increasing attention must be drawn, however, to limitations of freedom of speech also in Western countries.
 Things are of course not comparable to Iran etc., but sometimes they require acting.

 In teaching I lay great emphasis on making understandable any matter we are concerned with.
-My course at the University of Hamburg in the summer term 2017 deals with Tocharian.
+My current courses at the University of Hamburg deal with Tocharian.

 In publishing I stand for high quality in the research behind my works, in the content of what I write and in formal matters (e.g. only extremely few typos).
 Via the German main page a link to my publication list can be found.